char1218/Udacity/p3-OpenStreetMap-SQL/audit_report.md

 Wait a minute, something doesn't add up.
 ONLY 40 CHINESE RESTAURANTS IN ALL OF MARKHAM?!
 Let's take a look at OpenStreetMap.

-This <a href="http://www.openstreetmap.org/#map=18/43.89333/-79.29227">plaza</a> is located right by my house.
+This <a href="http://www.openstreetmap.org/#map=18/43.89333/-79.29227">plaza</a href> is located right by my house.
 From the looks of it, a couple of restaurants are missing.
 If that's the case, I'm going to assume that a lot of restaurants are missing from this dataset; meaning the data is incomplete.
 Since restaurants constantly change, I'll also make the assumption that the dataset may be out of date.

 Again, there are only 509 contributors for the Markham dataset; 26.7% of which are one time contributors.
 Before this project, I've never even heard of OpenStreetMap.
 Word of this awesome application needs to spread!